The Relationship Between Addiction and Job Problems

 Addiction and money problems are intertwined in many ways: those who live at the poverty level are more likely to abuse substances, perhaps as an escape and to avoid serious problems.
 Addiction also leads to financial ruin, and someone who may have previously had no concerns about income could be forced into poverty by their addiction.
 Missing work or an inability to find a job will affect the addict as an individual and their family if they have one.
 There is a link between addiction, poverty, and abuse: children from low income families are 25% more likely to be abused, and children of alcoholics are 4 times more likely to be abused.
 Eighty percent of child neglect and abuse cases are linked to substance abuse.

 When one married person has an addiction, the other may carry the financial burden and become overwhelmed with the responsibility of caring for a family and an addict.
 This can lead to divorce, which has its own negative impacts of lawyers’ fees and emotional damage.
 Even if an addict is able to maintain their employment, they face many more financial problems than someone who does not abuse a substance.
 People with an alcohol use disorder have healthcare costs that are twice as high as other employees.
 They may also face legal fees such as DUI and other arrests.

 Reach out to a treatment provider for free today.

 Make a Call (855) 826-4464

 Get Help for Job Problems Caused by Addiction

 If you or someone you know is abusing a substance and maintaining employment, it could lead to alienation, termination, injury, or death.
-One of the main signs of addiction is having drug or use negatively affect your work.
+One of the main signs of addiction is having drug use negatively affect your work.
 Co-workers and managers may grow resentful and frustrated, and a bad reputation that cannot be repaired may be formed.
-Call today to get help for a substance abuse disorder and start going above in beyond not only in your career, but in your life.
+Call today to get help for a substance use disorder and start going above in beyond not only in your career, but in your life.